kasthomas2/simple-test/README.md

 - How to run GraphQL queries via browser `fetch()`
 - How to delegate GraphQL queries to an AWS Lambda (see src/lambda/gql.js) so you can run your queries as simple GETs against the lambda (Veritone's API server only accepts POSTs!)
 - Create/read/delete TDOs (Temporal Data Objects)

-Coming soon: Run a transcription job on a video.
-(And more.)
+- Run a transcription job on a video.

 The demo site is automagically built using Netlify, and Netlify kindly deploys my lambdas to AWS so I don't have to, which is very cool indeed.
 Note: There are lots of demo lambda scripts under src/lambda.
-The only one my demo page actually calls is `gql.js`.
+The only one my app actually uses is `gql.js`.

-All the page scripts are in one file (/scripts/utils.js) and all the HTML is in index.html, the way nature intended.
+All the HTML is in index.html, the way nature intended.

+No frameworks (React, etc.) are used.
+This is a plain vanilla web app.

-Use/steal/copy my code as you wish, but only at your own risk!
+Steal/copy the code as you wish, but only at your own risk!

 *Disclosure: I work for Veritone, but this repo is a personal spare-time project, not supported by Veritone.*